winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 69\.
 “The fortune tellers accepted his command and examined the prince.
 Lifting his robe, they saw he had the full set of signs.
 They predicted, ‘Someone possessing these signs will have [one of] two destinies, without a doubt.
 If he remains at home, he’ll become a noble wheel-turning king.
 He’ll be the king of the four continents, and his four armies will be complete.
 He’ll rule with the correct Dharma without any tyranny, and he’ll be a blessing to the world.
 The seven treasures will come naturally to him, and he’ll have a thousand courageous sons.
 He’ll defeat foreign adversaries without using weapons, and there’ll be a great peace in the world.
 If he leaves home to train on the path, then he’ll achieve complete awakening and be given the ten epithets.’
 {:#p69}

 70\.
-“The fortune tellers then said to the king, ‘This son born to the King has the thirty-two signs.
+“The fortune tellers then said to the King, ‘This son born to the King has the thirty-two signs.
 He’ll arrive at [one of] two places, without a doubt.
 If he stays at home, he’ll become a noble wheel-turning king.
 If he leaves home, he’ll achieve complete awakening and be given the ten epithets.’”
 {:#p70}

 71\.
 The Buddha then spoke in verse: